Lyme Disease 101

 Minnesotans across the state are at risk for acquiring tick-borne diseases.
 The highest risk is in the southeast, east central and north central areas of the state.
 Grassy fields, brush-filled wooded landscapes and places where residential neighborhoods meet the forest edge are prime tick habitat.
 This brochure contains information to help you mitigate your risk for Lyme and other tick-borne diseases.

-Ticks Now in Almost Half of U.S. Counties
+Blacklegged Ticks in 49% of U.S. Counties

 Preliminary estimates released by the Centers for Disease Control and Prevention indicate that the number of Americans diagnosed with Lyme disease each year is around 300,000. read more

 If a patient has an EM highly suggestive of Lyme disease and recent symptom onset (<2-3 weeks), B. burgdorferi antibody tests are not recommended because of low sensitivity at this stage of infection.
 Read More

 What is Lyme disease?